NishkarshTripathi/Crypto_Backtester/README.md

 3. Import your new strategy into main.py.

-4. Add your strategy's parameters to the strategy_parameters section in config/config.yaml under a key matching your strategy's class name (e.g., MyCustomStrategy).
+4. Add your strategy's parameters to the active_parameters section in config/config.yaml under a key matching your strategy's class name (e.g., MyCustomStrategy).

-5. Set selected_strategy in config.yaml to your new strategy's name.
+5. Set active_strategy in config.yaml to your new strategy's name.

 6. If your strategy introduces new indicators you want specifically highlighted on the price chart, you might need to make minor adjustments to visualizations/plotting.py's plot_trades_on_price_chart function to check for and plot these new columns.